 In order to minimize the risk to our patients and their families, we are taking the following extra precautions:

-- Spacing out appointments throughout the day, to avoid having multiple people in the office or waiting room at any given time, and providing ample time to thoroughly sanitize exam rooms between patients.
+- Spacing out appointments throughout the day to avoid having multiple people in the office or waiting room at any given time, and providing ample time to sanitize exam rooms between patients thoroughly.

-- Having patients wait in their cars instead of the waiting room.
-Call when you arrive, and we will come get you when we’re ready to take you back to the exam room.
+- Have patients wait in their cars instead of the waiting room.
+Call when you arrive, and we will come to get you when we’re ready to take you back to the exam room.
 If you need to fill out new patient paperwork, we will bring it out to you.